 Social and Emotional Learning

 Specialist counselling services were engaged to assist pupils with social and emotional needs that were seen to be affecting their well-being and learning.
+Counselling services were maintained both in person (socially distanced) and virtually throughout lockdown.

 One-to-one / Small Group Tuition, Peer Tutoring